sibocw/noise-monitor/README.md

 Its intended use is a noise monitor.
 Be careful not to leak the data, as it's literally recordings of your private home.

+The code is written to run reliably and minimally on a Raspberry Pi; therefore the code might not follow the usual Python best practices.

 ## User guide
 > [!NOTE]
 > Specific procedures here (e.g. virtual environment management) can be adopted for your needs.